sparcules/Spark_Pixels/README.md

 };
  ```

-8. Add the mode name to the case statement in the runMode() and add the function call to it.
+8. Add the mode name to the case statement in the runMode() and add the function call to it. i.e. Notice that NEW_MODE_2 was defined to need 2 colors above.
+So we pass the global variables color1 and color2 to the newModeCode() function.
+The variables color1 and color2 will get set by the SetMode (cloud) function when the NEW_MODE_2 mode gets selected from the app.

  ```
    int runMode(int modeID) {
        switch (modeID) {
           case NEW_MODE_1:
              newModeCode();
+             break;
+          case NEW_MODE_2:
+             newModeCode(uint32_t color1, uint32_t color2);
              break;
        }
    }